whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-19-Treatsie-Subscription-Box-Review-June-2105.md

 <p><i class="icon-arrow-right"></i>This review is for the Double Sweets Box.</p>

-<p>When you subscribe, you'll answer a few questions on your sweets preference.
+<p>When you subscribe, you'll answer a few questions on your treats preference.
 Such as milk chocolate versus dark chocolate, or if you like coffee or not, and they use this to determine what products to send.</p>

 <p><center><img src='/images/TreatsieJune2015OpenBox.jpg'></center></p>
 <figcaption>First look at unboxing</figcaption>

 <br>

 <center><img src='/images/TreatsieJune2015Info.jpg'></center>